tedhagos/tedhagos.github.com/_posts/2007-3-21-wordpress-notes.md

 ---
 layout: post

 title: Wordpress notes
+subtitle: Technical notes on building a CMS with Wordpress

 description: my notes on how to build wordpress sites. use it as a cms. how to build themes. what skills you need for wordpress applications